FreeSpinner09/Spinner-Cogs/README.md

 # Spinner-Cogs Repository Instructions

-This file explains how to **add your Spinner-Cogs GitHub repo** to Redbot and install individual cogs from it.
+This file explains how to **add Spinner-Cogs GitHub repo** to Redbot and install individual cogs from it.

 ---